Chris-Fr-C/vibooexample/README.md

 * Temperatures will be in kelvin if not said otherwise.

-* We will suppose that the sensors do not have an internal clock so they do not send their timestamp, and the network delay is small compared to the thermal constants.
+* We will suppose that the sensors actually have an internal clock and send their timestamp.
+That's just to simplify this example and not having to mock a clock for tests (and do dependency injection).

 #### Model
 We will go for a [third normal](https://en.wikipedia.org/wiki/Third_normal_form) form as it is the best compromise between simplicity and safety (from anomalies)